-A missionary intern’s week will include, but is not limited to, the following ministerial expectations and responsibilities:
+A missionary intern’s week will include, but is not limited to, serving in the following ministerial expectations and responsibilities:

 Daily Mass and daily personal prayer time

 On-going administrative planning and leadership responsibilities for youth or young adult program coordination (including all program aspects from intentional investment in youth & volunteers, year-long curriculum planning, marketing and communication, retreat planning and facilitation, collaboration with fellow missionaries, volunteers and Missionary Intern Director)

 Parish staff meetings, weekly missionary team meetings, bi-weekly individual meetings with supervisor (Missionary Intern Director.)